JudgeGroovyman/JudgeGroovyman.github.io/Guitars.md

 ### Semi-Boutique ###

 Its hard to describe this range in fact I've never heard of anyone talk about it before but I would describe it as upper-mid level guitars without a big name brand and without being terribly fancy/expensive, but some incredible quality and value can be had here
+17. CMG - US Builder for near LT$1k with thick masked flame binding (OMG So beautiful)
 1. [Haywire Custom Guitars](https://reverb.com/shop/haywire-custom-guitars)
 2. Gordon Smith (a cool somewhat bare bones brand from the UK)
 3. U.S. Masters (amazing quality and innovative features but I belive they aren't being made anymore)